TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 ```
 $ whoami
 ```
 This is a terminal command because it begins with a `$`.
 The `$` is saying "Hey!
 Enter what follows in your terminal."
 This means that we must exclude the `$` when entering any command.
 In the example above, we would only enter `whoami` in our terminal.
 This is a common indicator so make sure that you aren't entering `$` before a command.
-Now that you are aware of what `$` does, take your terminal for a test run!
+Now that you are aware of what `$` signifies, take your terminal for a test run!
 Make sure your terminal is open, type the command mentioned above, and press enter on your keyboard.

 It returns your username.
 Cool!